Horticulture: Recovering from extreme events

 How does frost occur?

 A frost occurs when the temperature at ground level falls to 0°C, however most temperate plant species will tolerate this and it is not until temperature falls below -2°C when water moves out of the plant cells resulting in death and desiccation of the tissue.
-The lower the temperature and the longer the longer the period below the critical temperature, the worse the damage to the plant.
-Plants do vary in susceptibility and this is associated with the growth stage of the plant.
+The lower the temperature and the longer the period below the critical temperature, the worse the damage to the plant.
+Plants vary in susceptibility and this is associated with the growth stage of the plant.

 Soil in the orchard or vineyard goes through a cyclic change.
 During the day the soil heats up and becomes warmer and at night heat is lost from the soil and to a lesser extent the trees and vines.
-Whether the soil surface and surrounding air falls to0°C or lower depends on the:
+Whether the soil surface and surrounding air falls to 0°C or lower depends on the:

 • amount of heat stored in the soil during the day